TimvanSteenbergen/LocationService/README.md

 - Retrieve API-keys from the Source you use, if a API-key is required.
 For instance send a mail to dataplatform@kadaster.nl to use PDOK or BAG.
 - Optionally set the parameters for country LU.

+Using it from your Project
+Pass values for country, postalcode, housenumber and extension to an object of entity Inputparameters and use it to call microflow PostalcodeHousenumber/SUB_Address_RetrieveAddressInformation.
+You will get the addressinformation containing street, city and geolocation in return.

 Works out of the box.

 Known bugs